Harmonica-Men/AstroShare-Blog/README.md

 ### JSHint Validation

-Although our project doesn't include an extensive amount of JavaScript, I can ensured that the code we do have is fully validated using **JSHint**.
-I'm pleased to report that our JavaScript code has passed the validation process with a 99% clean bill of health—no errors whatsoever.
+Although my project doesn't include an extensive amount of JavaScript, I can ensured that the code we do have is fully validated using **JSHint**.
+I'm pleased to report that my JavaScript code has passed the validation process with a 99% clean bill of health—no errors whatsoever.

 There is only one warning that issue has probably to do JSHint interpreter itself.